All Episodes Plain Text Favourite

 Yeah.

-So I think the Democrat Attorney General, we should say, I can we can assume that's a political operative and not really an attorney general of a state that is not even American anymore.
+So I think the Democrat Attorney General, we should say, we can assume that's a political operative and not really an Attorney General of a state that is not even American anymore.

-And they are now want the Times Foundation to be investigated for violating for crimes.
+And they now want the Tides Foundation to be investigated for violating crimes.

-And they claim that they actually have a particular situation where Soros' organization spent six million of their money.
+And they claim that they actually have a particular situation where Soros' organization spent $6 million of their money.

-Black Lives Matter money to pay the lawyers who were opposing their lawsuit.
+Black Lives Matter to pay the lawyers who are opposing their lawsuit.

-You know, you're gonna ask me who's telling the truth between Black Lives Matter and a Soros organization.
+You know, you're going to ask me who's telling the truth between Black Lives Matter and a Soros organization?

 You got a coin?